netgen-layouts/layouts-docs/cookbook/using_themes.rst

   ``templates/nglayouts/themes/<THEME NAME>``)
 * ``<PATH TO BUNDLE>/Resources/views/nglayouts/themes/<THEME_NAME>``

-For folders inside the bundles, the bundles activated later in the kernel class have higher priority.
+For folders inside the bundles, the bundles activated later have higher priority.

-As an example, if you have a design with two themes, ``theme1`` and ``theme2``, and two bundles active, ``App\FirstBundle`` and ``App\SecondBundle`` (this one being activated later in the kernel), the system will look in the following folders for templates, in descending order of priority (this includes the fallback to ``standard`` theme too and Symfony 3.4+ specific path):
+As an example, if you have a design with two themes, ``theme1`` and ``theme2``, and two bundles active, ``App\FirstBundle`` and ``App\SecondBundle`` (this one being activated later), the system will look in the following folders for templates, in descending order of priority (this includes the fallback to ``standard`` theme too and Symfony 3.4+ specific path):

 * ``app/Resources/views/nglayouts/themes/theme1``
 * ``templates/nglayouts/themes/theme1``